yagnikvadi2003/Github-search/README.md

 <summary>Basic Folder structure conversions</summary>

 * [github/](./.github): This directory contains GitHub-specific files, such as workflows for automated testing and deployment.

-* [.vscode/](./.vscode): This directory contains settings and configurations for the Visual Studio Code editor, such as preferred extensions and keybindings.

 * [public/](./public): This folder may contain public assets such as images, fonts, or other files that can be accessed directly by the client.
 This folder is typically served statically by a web server, so it's important to keep sensitive information out of this folder.